 Cuyahoga Valley Scenic Railroad: The Cuyahoga Valley Scenic Railroad is the one most folks go to ride in Ohio.
 It uses tracks once owned by the Baltimore & Ohio and operates through the Cuyahoga Valley National Park located near Cleveland.
-Throughout the year they operate they host special events including the Pumpkin Express and Children's Halloween Train during October.
+Throughout the year they operate they host special events including several events for Halloween.
 To learn more please visit their website.

 Oklahoma Halloween Train Rides